adatapost/emberjs-getting-started/README.md

 We’ve now defined a `Todo` class with two properties: `title` and `isDone`.

-## 5. Managing the Model Using a Controller
+## 5. Managing the model using a controller

 Now that we know what our data looks like, let’s create a controller to manage it.
 Since we want to maintain an ordered list of todos, we’ll use an instance of `Ember.ArrayController`.